Open-EO/openeo-udf/README.rst

     - Multi-dimensional arrays, lists or vectors of floating point values, integer values and date time data-types
     - Maps or dictionaries

-The argument of an UDF is a single dictionary or map, that can be represented by a class object as well, depending on the programming language.
+The entry point of an UDF is a single dictionary or map, that can be represented by a class object as well, depending on the programming language.